sentclose/sentc-docs/docs/src/guide/backend-only.md

 ::::

-Call the `prepare` function in the client to get the needed server input for our api.
+To retrieve the necessary server input for your API, call the `prepare` function in the client.
-Then make a request to our api from your backend with our secret token.
+Once you have this input, make a request to your own backend API using the secret token provided by sentc.

 ## Response